AndreiUlmeyda/terminal-config-manager/README.md

 - add help and version commands
 - invert the dependency between UI and Application
 - break up the Infrastructure/Util, determine which layer it should go (Domain?)
+- allow common locations for the config file

 ## Design considerations, unordered
 - domain concepts  line(?) selection, value selection, old file content, new